rust-edu/rust-edu.github.io/content/news/campus_tour.md

 ![University of Benin – Edo State, Nigeria](/images/RAACampusTour3.png)

-Our partnership with the department of Computer Engineering at the University of Benin has enabled us birth a strong Rust developer community within the school.
+Our partnership with the department of Computer Engineering at the University of Benin has enabled us to birth a strong Rust developer community within the school.

 Since our initial engagement in 2024, Rust Africa has worked hand in hand with Rust Nigeria to introduce students to Rust through study groups, and department-backed workshops.